VIWET/GoDepositCLI/README.md

 - `--keystore-kdf`

 	The key derivation function, that will be used for keystore generation.
-There are only two possible values: `script` and `pbkdf2`.
+There are only two possible values: `scrypt` and `pbkdf2`.

 - `--chain`